Classification of connected \'etale algebras in multiplicity-free modular fusion categories at rank six: Classification

 Therefore, the categorical dimension is

 They have the following conformal dimensions.
-For first and fourth quantum dimensions, two conformal dimensions related by permutations $(XY)$ or $(VW)$ give the same MFC.
+For the first and fourth quantum dimensions, the two conformal dimensions related by permutations $(XY)$ or $(VW)$ lead to the same MFC.
 Thus different MFCs are given by eight conformal dimensions

 On the other hand, for the second and third quantum dimensions, permutations $(VW)$ give different MFCs.
 Thus, different MFCs are given by 16 conformal dimensions